sts10/tidy/readme.markdown

     tidy [FLAGS] [OPTIONS] [Inputted Word Lists]...

 FLAGS:
-    -A, --attributes                Print attributes about new list to terminal -i, --delete-integers           Delete all integers from words -n, --delete-nonalphanumeric    Delete all non-alphanumeric characters from list -s, --delete-through-space      Delete characters through first space
+    -A, --attributes                Print attributes about new list to terminal.
+Can be used more than once to print more attributes
+    -i, --delete-integers           Delete all integers from words -n, --delete-nonalphanumeric    Delete all non-alphanumeric characters from list -s, --delete-through-space      Delete characters through first space